ljharb/define-data-property/README.md

 Define a data property on an object.
 Will fall back to assignment in an engine without descriptors.

+The three `non*` argument can also be passed `null`, which will use the existing state if available.

+The `loose` argument will mean that if you attempt to set a non-normal data property, in an environment without descriptor support, it will fall back to normal assignment.

 ## Usage

 ```javascript